Looking for an easy birthday theme that's also a ton of fun? Throw a bowling party for your child.

 The venue will probably let you bring in your own cakes or cupcakes, though, which is great because bowling-themed treats are fun to make (or fun to order from your favorite bakery!).

-You could frost the cake in a simple way and then decorated with bowling pin cookies.
+You could simply frost the cake and then decorate it with bowling pin cookies.

 If you prefer cupcakes, you could use fondant to decorate them with bowling images.

-You could also frost the cupcakes in a simple way and then wrap them in these bowling-themed cupcake wrappers.
+You could also simply frost the cupcakes and then wrap them in these bowling-themed cupcake wrappers.

 Or frost them with a solid color and then place three M&Ms on them (“M” side down) to resemble a bowling ball with finger holes.